Conqu3red/TRK-Docs/The-TRK-Format.md

             * If Zoom trigger is true:
             * **R + 2:** Target, Single precision float (4 Bytes)
             * **R + 7:** Frames, 16-Bit Signed Integer
+            * This trigger fires when the line it is attached to is touched.
+Taking `Frames` to reach `Target` zoom.
         * **From end of T:** Line ID: Signed 32-Bit Integer
         * If extension is not `None`
             * **From end of T + 4:** 32-Bit Signed Integer (Ignored)